Monday, July 1, 2024

 All along there are occasional spooky encounters with Mr. Anabin and Bogomil, some definite indications of magic, and then the realization that there is a new more powerful entity in Lovesend, a goddess named Mala Mogge, whose servants are Anabin and Bogomil -- and Mohammed's new boyfriend Thomas.
 Mala Mogge is a tacky individual, evil incarnate in ugly costumes and shabby temples, and she is looking for her lost key -- which she is convinced one of the returnees has.
 And that's what the novel turns on -- what is this key?
 Where is it?
 And should whoever has it cooperate with someone as vile as Mala Mogge?

 The novel comes to a climax after much chaos, some honest tragedy, some triumph, and some compromise.
 Towards the end the slow burn ignites, and there are some truly wrenching passages.
 Having said that, the resolution felt just slightly flat -- perhaps I simply wanted too much.
 It's an honest conclusion, to be sure -- it doesn't cheat.
 But it doesn't quite astonish.
 Still -- it's a novel above love -- and love's end -- and love send -- and maybe love zen! -- and successfully so.
 It's also about doors, and revenge, and magic, and death, and family.
-It's a very good novel, not quite a great novel, but a wonderful first novel.
+It's a very good novel, not quite a great novel, but a very fine first novel.

 Friday, June 21, 2024